 When to Harvest Seeds

-Summer and fall are the main seed-harvesting times because by then spring and summer flowers would have set seed.
-Harvesting can happen in spring for early flowering and short-lived plants.
-It may extend to winter for fruits that mature in late fall.
-Keep a watch on the plants you want to grow from seeds, and you'll see the seed heads and fruits maturing and becoming ready for picking.
+Summer and fall are the main seed-harvesting times since spring and summer flowers will set seed by then.
+You can harvest seeds in the spring for early flowering and short-lived plants.
+This timeframe may extend to winter for fruits that mature in late fall.

 How to Harvest Dry Seeds

-Plants make flowers for the very purpose of making seeds from which their next generation can grow.
-It is the flower heads that eventually become seed heads in many plants.
+Seeds are a vital part of plant reproduction cycles.
+They make flowers for the very purpose of creating seeds — seeds that the next generations will grow.
+Keep in mind that it's the flower heads that eventually become seed heads in many plants.

 Step 1: Gather the Seed Heads

-The way you gather the seeds depends on the plant's structure.
+The way you gather seeds depends on the plant's structure.

 Compact Flower Heads

-For compact seed heads that do not burst open (indehiscent), you can snip them off with a sharp scissors when they are nearly dry.
-Marigolds, zinnias, dahlias, coneflowers, globe amaranth, and pinks can be collected this way.
+For compact seed heads that don't burst open (indehiscent), snip them off with a sharp pair of scissors when they're nearly dry.
+This is the right way to collect marigolds, zinnias, dahlias, coneflowers, globe amaranth, and pinks seeds.

 Legume and Flower Pods

 Some seeds, like those of runner beans and peas, come packed in pods that grow in the place of flowers when the petals are gone.
-Don't allow them to dry on the plants, or they may burst open (dry dehiscent), spreading the seeds around.
-You can harvest the pods of poppy, sweet pea, morning glory, beans and okra, when they are nearly dry.
+Don't allow them to dry on the plants, or they may burst open (dry dehiscent) and spread the seeds around.
+You can harvest the pods of poppy, sweet pea, morning glory, beans, and okra when they're nearly dry.

 Large Seed Heads From Various Plants

-Plants with large flower bunches have large seed heads too.
-The bunch of amaranths, celosia, cleome, cilantro, Queen Anne's lace and ornamental grasses should be first placed in a large brown paper bag and tipped down before cutting them off the plant.
+Plants with large flower bunches have large seed heads, too.
+First, place a brown paper bag over the bunches of amaranths, celosia, cleome, cilantro, Queen Anne's lace, and ornamental grasses and tip the flowers before cutting them off the plant.

 Leafy Vegetables and Herbs

-If you're growing green leafy vegetables such as spinach or collard greens, or some herbs like mint, cilantro, or basil, you may not see any flower heads on them.
+If you're growing green leafy vegetables such as spinach, collard greens, or some herbs like mint, cilantro, or basil, you may not see any flower heads on them.
 That's because you're harvesting them regularly.
-But if you let one or two plants to grow without snipping their leaves and stem tips, they will eventually go into flower.
+But if you let one or two plants grow without snipping their leaves and stem tips, they'll eventually flower.
 These flower bunches will set seed after the flowers die.
 You can harvest the whole bunches when they start to yellow or dry up.

 Conifers

-Collect mature cones that are slightly open and dry them in a warm but shady place until they open up releasing the scaly seeds.
-Fresh seeds of some conifers sprout if they are planted immediately.
+Collect mature cones that are slightly open and dry them in a warm but shady place until they fully open up and release the scaly seeds.
+Some conifers' fresh seeds sprout if they're planted immediately.

 Note that once they are dried and stored, they will have to undergo a long stratification process before germinating.